RahatSaqib/scrapping-node/README.md

 &nbsp; &nbsp; Ans: No, I cann't access more ads because the given link or url have only 8/9 pages for scrapping.

 #### 3. Experience with CI/CD tools?
 &nbsp; &nbsp; Ans: Yes, It was continuous integration for this.
 Whenever I pushed an update on git ,it test the api's with scripted test cases.
-Continous Deployment can not be happen because I have not write any deploy scipt for any server.
-It was done locally.
+Continous Deployment can not be happen because I did not write any scipt for any deplpyment.
+It is done locally.

 #### 4. Experience on this task?
 &nbsp; &nbsp; Ans: It was a good ride for me.
 The task drive to me know further because it was very interesting for me.
 Love to learn new things and technology.